chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.19 - Persistent Stream](./images/fig-19-persistent-stream.png "fig. 19 - Persistent Stream")

-{ fig.19 - draw a tape of events hold together by two reels }
+{ fig.19 - draw a tape of events held together by two reels }

 A lot of distributed databases are married to this idea, their performance is better, when you don't mutate existing records.
 In the